| Official

 consist of case reports, case series, or intervention studies

 with designs inadequate to assess efficacy.
+This

 discussion of efficacy refers to needle acupuncture (manual